mui/material-ui/docs/src/pages/components/image-list/image-list.md

 {{"component": "modules/components/ComponentLinkHeader.js"}}

+## Standard image list

+Standard image lists are best for items of equal importance.
+They have a uniform container size, ratio, and padding.

+{{"demo": "pages/components/image-list/StandardImageList.js", "hideEditButton": true}}

-## Basic image list
+## Quilted image list

-A simple example of a scrollable image `ImageList`.
+Quilted image lists emphasize certain items over others in a collection.
+They create hierarchy using varied container sizes and ratios.

-{{"demo": "pages/components/image-list/BasicImageList.js", "hideEditButton": true}}
+{{"demo": "pages/components/image-list/QuiltedImageList.js", "hideEditButton": true}}

-## Image list with titlebars
+## Image list with title bars

-This example demonstrates the use of the `ImageListItemBar` to add an overlay to each `ImageListItem`.
+This example demonstrates the use of the `ImageListItemBar` to add an overlay to each item.
 The overlay can accommodate a `title`, `subtitle` and secondary action - in this example an `IconButton`.

 {{"demo": "pages/components/image-list/TitlebarImageList.js", "hideEditButton": true}}

-## Advanced image list
+## Custom image list

-This example demonstrates "featured" items, using the `rows` and `cols` props to adjust the size of the item, and the `padding` prop to adjust the spacing.
-The items have a customized titlebar, positioned at the top and with a custom gradient `titleBackground`.
+In this example the items have a customized titlebar, positioned at the top and with a custom gradient `titleBackground`.
 The secondary action `IconButton` is positioned on the left.
+The `spacing` prop is used to adjust the gap between items.

-{{"demo": "pages/components/image-list/AdvancedImageList.js", "hideEditButton": true, "defaultCodeOpen": false}}
+{{"demo": "pages/components/image-list/CustomImageList.js", "hideEditButton": true, "defaultCodeOpen": false}}